134th Mission Support Group Welcomes Col. Barrett as Incoming Commander

 |0

-This work, 134th Mission Support Group Welcomes Col. Barrett as Incoming Commander [Image 3 of 3], by SSgt Brandon Keys, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 134th Mission Support Group Welcomes Col. Barrett as Incoming Commander, by SSgt Brandon Keys, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.